-- 5) Assist RPN with completing a head count of residents to ensure no residents have been missed; confirm using current resident list.
-Name List Location: Clipboard behind nursing station door - 6) Report any resistive resident or resident needing assistance to your community area RPN.
-If a resident is combative or refuses to leave.
-Close door and leave Remar door tag RED so the fire department knows someone is still in the room - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.
+- 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
+Ensure ALL rooms (locked and unlocked) are checked and empty.
+Move residents to a safe zone as directed by the IM. - Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your community area RPN and/or RN - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.